CCurl/c5/README.md

 There are very few default words in addition to the above primitives.<br/>
 This is because of a desire to give the programmer as much freedom as possible.<br/>
 Any system desired can be built from the primitives and the source file.<br/>
-The default source file, `boot.c5` is simply the system I start with.<br/>
+The default source file, `boot.f` is simply the system I start with.<br/>

 | WORD      | STACK        | DESCRIPTION |
 |:--        |:--           |:-- |